G-companions on algebraic stacks and applications to canonical $\ell$-adic local systems on Shimura stacks: Application

 Similarly, for the special fiber, let $y_{\overline{s}}$ be the image of $x_{\overline{s}}$ by $X_{\overline{s}}\to [X/H]_{\overline{s}}$, then $y_{\overline{s}}$ is also a geometric point of $[X/H]$.
 Then there is a diagram consisting of two exact rows:

-The rightmorst vertical arrow is defined similarly as before, where it is the inverse of the specialization morphism from the deck transformation group of $X\to [X/H]$ to the deck transformation group of $X_{\overline{s}}\to [X/H]_{\overline{s}}$.
+The rightmost vertical arrow is defined similarly as before, where it is the inverse of the specialization morphism from the deck transformation group of $X\to [X/H]$ to the deck transformation group of $X_{\overline{s}}\to [X/H]_{\overline{s}}$.

-The middle arrow is an isormophism since both the leftmost one and the rightmost one are isomorphisms.
+The middle arrow is an isomorphism since both the leftmost one and the rightmost one are isomorphisms.